I don't know about you, but come summer, I can only take so much history and museums before I need a beach.

 The Hotel Villa Orio (view details) is considered by Italians as the place to stay – I haven’t personally stayed here though on a few visits, while writing the Venice Italy Beach Guide, I was impressed and friends of ours who have stayed here speak highly of the hotel.

-I discovered a great little town, a superb spa resort – more on this on our spas page – and despite the umbrella rows the beach is very clean, the sea too was about as clean as I have ever seen the Adriatic.
+I found it to be a delightful little town and a superb spa resort (more on this on our spas page).
+Despite the umbrella rows the beach was spotless, the sea too was pristine.

 I would suggest you stay at the Hotel Bellevue.
 It's a 4 star hotel with its own private beach.
 Recently refurbished I was very pleased with everything about the hotel.